 Firstly, such treatment ensures proper diagnosis and management of the conditions.
 Individuals with dual diagnoses often receive improper or delayed diagnoses, which leads to poor outcomes.
 Professional evaluation and treatment offer an accurate diagnosis, resulting in appropriate medication, therapy, or other interventions.

-Secondly, professional treatment addresses both substance abuse and mental health disorder concurrently.
+Secondly, professional treatment addresses both substance abuse and mental health disorders concurrently.
 This ensures that the underlying causes of both conditions get treated simultaneously, giving patients higher chances of fully recovering.

 Finally, professional treatment provides access to various psychological and psychiatric therapies, including cognitive-behavioral therapy and medication-assisted therapy, among others.

 Strategies to Promote Mental Health and Wellbeing With Dual Diagnosis